Lottie Moon

-Charlotte Digges "Lottie" Moon (December 12, 1840 – December 24, 1912) was a Southern Baptist missionary to China with the Foreign Mission Board who spent nearly 40 years (1873–1912) living and working in China.
+Charlotte Digges "Lottie" Moon (December 12, 1840 – December 24, 1912) was an American Southern Baptist missionary to China with the Foreign Mission Board who spent nearly 40 years (1873–1912) living and working in China.
 As a teacher and evangelist she laid a foundation for traditionally solid support for missions among Southern Baptists, especially through its Woman's Missionary Union.

-Virginia plantation roots
+Early life

 Moon was born to affluent parents who were staunch Baptists, Anna Maria Barclay and Edward Harris Moon.
-She grew up on the family's ancestral 1500 acre tobacco plantation called Viewmont, near Scottsville, Virginia.
+She grew up on the family's ancestral 1500 acre tobacco plantation called Viewmont near Scottsville, Virginia.
 Lottie was fourth in a family of five girls and two boys.
-Lottie was only thirteen when her father died in a riverboat accident.
+Lottie was 13 when her father died in a riverboat accident.